microsoft/tfs-cli/docs/extensions.md

 * `--vsix`: Path to an existing VSIX (to publish or query for).
 * `--share-with`: List of accounts (VSTS) with which to share the extension.
+* `--nowait-validation`: Use this paramater if you or the pipeline don’t want to wait for the CLI tool to complete.
+The extension is published and available in the Marketplace only after completion successful validation.

 ### Example